-Records showed that smoke detectors and emergency lighting, were regularly tested and firefighting equipment, such as fire extinguishers, were regularly serviced.
-We noted that the emergency lighting had not been serviced on an annual basis.
+Records showed that fire detection equipment, such as smoke detectors were regularly tested and firefighting equipment, such as fire extinguishers, were regularly serviced.

 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.